Psychology, School of

 National Taiwan University, Department of Psychology

-Professional activities include editor of the International Association for Cross-Cultural Psychology's Cross-Cultural Psychology Bulletin and chair of the IACCP Publications Committee.
-He is the Webmaster for IACCP, the Society for Cross-Cultural Research and the School of Psychology.
+Professional activities include editor of the International Association for Cross-Cultural Psychology's Cross-Cultural Psychology Bulletin and Secretary-General.
+He is the Webmaster for IACCP.

 -Cross-Cultural Psychology (undergraduate)